Historical Development of Computer

 5. Micro Computers

-6. Personal Computer
+6. Personal Computers (PCs)

-1. Herman Hollerith’s machine
+1. Herman Hollerith’s Machine:

-ii.
-EDVAC (Electronic Discrete Variable Automatic Computer)
+• EDVAC (Electronic Discrete Variable Automatic Computer) - Incorporated the stored-program concept.

-6. Personal Computers
+6. Personal Computers (PCs):

 Comments